-In 2018, SCAPE was invited by philanthropists Quint and Rishy Studer to create a framework plan for the downtown waterfront of Pensacola, Florida, including design concepts for two catalytic pilot projects.
-Following an initial research and analysis phase, SCAPE worked closely with local residents and experts to identify shared goals and priorities guiding the overall design and programming of the project: creating a connected, accessible public realm along the water’s edge.
-The proposed public and open space enhancements also solve for climate-related flood risk, improve urban circulation, and capture value locally through parallel economic development strategies.
+In 2018, SCAPE created a framework plan for the downtown waterfront of Pensacola, Florida, including design concepts for two catalytic pilot projects.
+Following an initial research and analysis phase, SCAPE worked closely with local residents and experts to identify shared goals and priorities: creating a connected, accessible public realm along the water’s edge, solving for climate-related flood risk, improving urban circulation, and capturing value locally through parallel economic development strategies.

 Client